Alex Verdugo Player Props: Red Sox vs. Rockies

 Alex Verdugo At The Plate

-- He ranks 27th in batting average, 25th in on base percentage, and 73rd in slugging among qualified hitters in baseball.
+- Among qualified hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 25th, and he is 72nd in the league in slugging.

+- Verdugo is batting .250 during his last games and is riding a four-game hitting streak.

-- Verdugo has reached base via a hit in 43 games this season (of 61 played), and had multiple hits in 21 of those games.
+- Verdugo has reached base via a hit in 44 games this year (of 62 played), and had multiple hits in 21 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.